Ryan Overland

-Ryan Edward Overland (born October 25, 1985) is an American college baseball coach and former catcher, who is the current head baseball coach of the Fresno State Bulldogs.
+Ryan Edward Overland (born October 25, 1985) is an American college baseball coach and former catcher, who is the head baseball coach at California State University, Fresno (Fresno State), a position he has held since 2023.
 He played college baseball at Fresno State from 2005 to 2008.

 As a college baseball player, Overland was a catcher under head coach Mike Batesole and helped Fresno State win the 2008 College World Series during his senior year.
 After graduating from Fresno State, Overland began his coaching career as a graduate assistant at South Dakota State from 2009 to 2010.
 He then spent over a decade on Batesole's Fresno State coaching staff, starting as an intern in 2011, volunteer assistant in 2012, and assistant coach from 2013 to 2022.

 Shortly before the 2023 season, Batesole retired, resulting in Overland being named interim head coach that year.
 Overland led Fresno State to a 30–27 record, and Fresno State promoted him to a multi-year contract.